Code Injection (Run-Time)

 Overview

-• In the previous posts we’ve seen how to do code injection at load time using DYLD_INSERT_LIBRARIES environment variable and loadable classes for both simple C applications and complex Objective-C apps.
-This is very useful but sometimes the application you want to inject into has already been started so we need another approach.
+environment variable and loadable classes for both simple C applications and complex Objective-C apps.
+This is very useful but sometimes the application you want to inject into has already been started so we need another approach. - Similarly to Windows and Linux platforms, it is possible to do run-time code injection in macOS as well.

-• The documentation on this subject if very sparse.
+- The documentation on this subject if very sparse.
 All of the implementations available online are based on the mach_inject project.

-• There is also a good side to this lack of documentation.
+- There is also a good side to this lack of documentation.
 There are limited resources for malware writers as well.
 Thus, it’s easy to locate possibly malicious samples online that perform process injection.
 For example, a quick Virus Total hunt reveals this sample which, at the time of submission, had only 4 detections.
 Currently 24/60 vendors detect it.
 I’m sure, however, there are many other samples (This will be the subject of another story).

-• Root privileges are needed to play with this project.
+- Root privileges are needed to play with this project.
 More on the reason for this later.

 How it works

-• There’s no need to reinvent the wheel.
+- There’s no need to reinvent the wheel.
 Better, let’s understand how osxinj project works, without getting into too many low level details.
 This project is an amazing resource to understand the internals of process injection.
 Huge thanks to the author and also to the writer of mach_inject.

-• There is a warning on the main page of the mach_inject process:
+- There is a warning on the main page of the mach_inject process:

 Please don't file a bug report stating mach_inject is crashing for you when you try to use it -- you have to be hard-core enough to debug the problem yourself.

-• The idea is to inject bootstrapping code into the target process that will then invoke dyld to load any custom library.
-After writing the bootstrap code into the target process a new thread is spawned, having the function bootstrap as its enty point.
-In order to start the thread correctly, mach_inject function performs the following actions:
+to load any custom library.
+After writing the bootstrap code into the target process a new thread is spawned, having the functionbootstrap

-• Allocates space for the stack in the remote process
+function performs the following actions:- Allocates space for the stack in the remote process

-• Allocates space for the code in the remote process
+- Allocates space for the code in the remote process

-• Create a new thread and launch it.
+- Create a new thread and launch it.

-• The definition of mach_inject function hints at the purpose of its parameters:
+- The definition of mach_inject function hints at the purpose of its parameters:

 mach_error_t mach_inject(